reaver-flomesh/fsm-docs/content/en/demos/ingress/ingress_tls.md

 ### HTTPS Upstream

-This example demonstrates how ErieCanal Ingress can send requests to an HTTPS backend.
-ErieCanal Ingress provides the following 3 annotations:
+This example demonstrates how FSM Ingress can send requests to an HTTPS backend.
+FSM Ingress provides the following 3 annotations:

 - `pipy.ingress.kubernetes.io/upstream-ssl-name`：SNI of the upstream service, such as `example.com`
 - `pipy.ingress.kubernetes.io/upstream-ssl-secret`：Secret that contains the TLS certificate, formatted as `SECRET_NAME` or `NAMESPACE/SECRET_NAME`, such as `httpbin/tls-cert`